Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: The ML Approach

 We note that the features identical to the response in dataset $D_S$ that are dropped from analysis in step $(c)$ are very interesting features for root-causing as they fully separate the current subgroup $S$ and the passing tests.

-The iterative root-causing procedure assumes that there are passing tests.
+Our iterative root-causing procedure assumes that there are passing tests.
 This is a reasonable assumption but does not need to hold at the beginning of a design project.
-In such cases, unsupervised rule based or clustering algorithms can be used, as discussed in the introduction.
+In such cases, unsupervised rule based or clustering algorithms can be used.

 Finally, let's note that at every iteration in the proposed root-causing procedure, we select only one range feature to perform a split.
 However, multiple range features can be selected and splitting can be performed in parallel (and then the root-causing tree will not be binary) or in any order (then the root-causing tree will stay binary and in each iteration we add more than one generation of children to the tree).
 This reduces the number of required iterations.